sebkon20/Book-Search/README.md

 ## Important caveats

+- **Biblio.com selectors are unverified**: Biblio's site blocked automated inspection while building this, so `fetch_biblio()` uses best-guess CSS selectors rather than ones confirmed against live markup.
+Run the script once and check the console output/email — if AbeBooks and eBay return matches but Biblio consistently returns zero, the selectors in `fetch_biblio()` likely need updating (open a Biblio search result page in a browser, inspect one listing, and adjust the `card.select_one(...)` lines).
-- **Scraping fragility**: AbeBooks and eBay change their page markup periodically, which can break the CSS selectors in `fetch_abebooks()` / `fetch_ebay()`.
+- **Scraping fragility**: AbeBooks, eBay, and Biblio all change their page markup periodically, which can break the CSS selectors in the corresponding `fetch_*()` functions.
 If the script suddenly reports zero results everywhere, that's the likely cause — the selectors need a quick update.
 - **eBay's official API**: for something more robust long-term, eBay offers a free Browse API (needs a developer account + App ID) that returns structured JSON instead of scraped HTML.
 I kept this version